🚀 Proven Model. Trusted Results. Let’s Build Your Growth Story.

 The conversion rate tracks the percentage of recipients who complete the desired action after clicking a link in your email.
 This action can range from purchasing to signing up for a webinar or downloading a whitepaper.
 The conversion rate is the ultimate KPI for measuring the effectiveness of your email campaign.

-See also Link Roundups
+See also Hospital SEO

 Strategies to Improve Email Marketing KPIs